 One of the most frustrating aspects of caring for someone with dementia is communication.
 It is not only upsetting for the one that is affected; it is also upsetting for caregivers for seniors with dementia.
 Although it can be difficult for family members and caregivers to try to understand why those with dementia act in a certain manner, the explanation lies within the disease itself and its effect on the brain.

 This is the reason why caregivers should become familiar with some of the typical situations that can arise when caring for someone with dementia.
 You will be better prepared to handle the situation calmly and effectively when your loved one says or does something that is shocking.
+Continue reading for some dementia caregiver tips.

-Caregivers For Seniors With Dementia Should Be Aware Of Their Confusion Regarding Place or Time
+Confusion Regarding Place or Time

 Wanting to be at home or not knowing they are already at home is a common reaction for a senior who has dementia.
 Caregivers for seniors with dementia should remember that it is a progressive disease that impairs cognitive functioning.
 This is the cause of the memory loss and confusion.